 Symbol How to determine this value Fill in value here ?LANADDRESS?
 This is the LAN Address of the partner computer.
 (Or the LAN Address of a network node, if the link is being made to a network node.)
 Refer to the "How to find" section of the partner computer's configuration chapter for this value.
-Refer to "How do I Configure a Network?" on page 7 for more information about the partner network name. ?TPNAME?
+Refer to 1.10, "How do I Configure a Network?" on page 7 for more information about the partner network name. ?TPNAME?
 This is the symbol for the Transaction Program name.
 This is the name of the transaction program at the partner computer.
 For APING, the TP Name on the server is APINGD . ?MODE?
 This is the symbol for the mode name.
-See "What Is a Mode?" on page 5 for a discussion of modes.
-Often, a client server product's documentation specifies what mode must be used by that product.
+See 1.6, "What Is a Mode?" on page 5 for a discussion of modes.
+Often, a client/server product's documentation specifies what mode must be used by that product.
 APING can use any mode (this can be specified on the APING command line), but the default is #INTER .
 It is recommended that you use one of the archi- tected modes discussed in the "What Is a Mode?" section.
-Local values ?NCPLANADDR?
+Local values L ?NCPLANADDR?
 This is the local LAN address coded in NCP on a LINE macro using the LOCADD parameter. ?MODETAB?
 Name of a logon mode table in VTAM.
 It is assembled and link-edited into a VTAM LOADLIB dataset.
 The systems pro- grammer should know the names of the logon mode tables defined on the system.
 This should be the name of the table where the APPC modes are included. ?SYMDEST?
-This is the CPI-C side information symbolic destination name.
+This is symbol for the CPI-C side information symbolic desti- nation name.
 It is any 1-8 character name you choose.
 It is included when creating a side information entry.
-Its value matches that pro- vided on the DESTNAME parameter of the side information entry. parameter. ?VOL?
-This is the name of a volume on which VSAM datasets for APPC/MVS will be created.
-It is a maximum of six characters.
-JES?
+Its value matches that provided on the DESTNAME parameter of the side information entry. parameter. ?VOL?
+This is the symbol for the name of a volume on which VSAM datasets for APPC/MVS will be created.
+It is a maximum of six characters. ?JES?
 The actual JES subsystem type (JES2 or JES3) should be sub- stituted for this. ?CLIST.DATASET?
-The CLIST dataset in which you put the APINGD CLIST. ?APPC.LOADLIB?
-The load library dataset in which you put the APING program.
+The CLIST dataset in which you put the transaction program(APINGD) CLIST. ?APPC.LOADLIB?
+The load library dataset in which you put the transaction program(APING). ?SIFILE?
+This is the symbol for the VSAM dataset where CPI-C Side Information profiles will be permanently located.
+This value is normally SYS1.APPCSI ?TPFILE?
+This is the symbol for the VSAM dataset where TP profiles will be permanently located.
+This value is normally SYS1.APPCTP